 Chihuahuas have small mouths that are naturally prone to dental problems.
 Overcrowded teeth not only serve as a breeding ground for bacteria, but they also can push on the jaw in uncomfortable ways.

 Daily brushings, along with routine cleanings, go a long way towards long-term health.
 Regular dental check-ups are vital as well.
-If you cannot easily get your dog to the vet, these great carriers can move them in style.

 Small dogs, including the Chihuahua, are prone to tracheal collapse.
 This issue happens when the cartilage in the windpipe breaks down in a way that restricts breathing.

-Dogs with this condition tend to have trouble breathing, and may gag or have a rough cough.
+Dogs with this condition tend to have trouble breathing and may gag or have a rough cough.
 Such issues tend to get worse when they eat or drink.

 Though surgery is the only true treatment option for more serious cases, mild or moderate symptoms can be taken care of with medicine.
 Using a harness rather than a collar with your Chihuahua works as prevention.